DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 }
 ```

+### SA1648

+This rule has been modified to adhere more closely to the use of `<inheritdoc>` with Sandcastle Help File Builder.
+As a
+result, some code which resulted in SA1648 being reported by StyleCop Classic will no longer report this warning in
+StyleCop Analyzers.

 ### SA1649

 StyleCop Analyzers modified SA1649 to check the first type against the actual file name as opposed to checking against a